 echo c | sudo tee /proc/sysrq-trigger

 Execute the dump core command on dom0.
 For example, run:

 xl dump-core domid filename

 actions-after-crash parameter cannot control the core dump behavior.
 By default Windows crash dumps are put into

 You can configure the VMs dump level by following the menu path My Computer > Properties > Advanced > Startup and Recovery.

 There is a utility script named

-xe-edit-bootloader in the XenServer host control domain.
+xe-edit-bootloader in the Citrix Hypervisor server control domain.
 This script can be used to edit the bootloader configuration of a shutdown Linux VM and fix problems that prevent the VM from booting.

 To use this script: